Relaxation in one-dimensional tropical sandpile: Length of relaxation

-It is easy to verify that the locus of $L(p,q)=1$ has area $1\over 4$.
-It is less trivial to reproduce by hand the locus of $L(p,q)=2$ whose closure consists of two triangles of area $1\over 8$, four triangles of area $1\over {16}$ and two triangles of area $1\over {80}$ giving ${21}\over {40}$ in total.
-The loci of $L(p,q)=N\geq2$ are similar to one another and their areas decrease.
-Their closures consist of eight triangles (see Figure \ref{lenrelN}) which go in pairs with respect to the symmetry (3).
-The total area is computed by the formula
+It is easy to verify that the locus of $L(p,q)=1$ has area $\frac 1 4$.
+It is less trivial to reproduce by hand the locus of $L(p,q)=2$ whose closure consists of two triangles of area $\frac 1 8$, four triangles of area $\frac{1}{16}$ and two triangles of area $\frac{1}{80}$, giving $\frac{21}{40}$ in total.
+The loci of $L(p,q)=N\geq2$ are similar to one another, and their areas decrease.
+Their closures consist of eight triangles (see Figure \ref{lenrelN}) which go in pairs with respect to the symmetry~(3).

+The formula (it is derived simply by summing up the areas of triangles shown on Figure~\ref{lenrelN} -- using equations of their sides, it is easy to find coordinates of all their vertices and compute the areas through determinants) computes the total area as:

-which is asymptotically equal to ${1\over 3}N^{-2}$ for large $N.$ We conjecture that a similar result holds true for an arbitrary number of points $n.$
+which is asymptotically equal to ${\frac 1 3}N^{-2}$ for large $N.$ We conjecture that a similar result holds true for an arbitrary number of points $n.$

 To justify this, we performed numerical experiments.
-For a given $n,$ we choose points $p_1,\dots,p_n\in (0,1)$ uniformly at random and gather the statistics of the length of relaxation $L(p_1,\dots,p_n).$ Apart from an anomalous behavior to the left and a noise to the right (due to sporadic appearances of improbably large values), the power-laws are clearly visible (see Figure \ref{plots}).
+For a given $n,$ we choose points $p_1,\dots,p_n\in (0,1)$ uniformly at random and gather the statistics of the length of relaxation $L(p_1,\dots,p_n).$ Apart from an anomalous behavior to the left and a noise to the right (due to sporadic appearances of improbably large values), the power-laws are visible (Figure \ref{plots}).

 The computer simulations of relaxations were performed using a program written on OCaml.
-The data generated through numerous experiments was visualized in R, the log-log plots in Figure \ref{plots} are obtained using the package poweRlaw \cite{G15}.
+The data generated through numerous experiments was visualized in R, and the log-log plots in Figure \ref{plots} are obtained using the package poweRlaw \cite{G15}.

 Of course, when looking at the left-hand side of the plots, one can justly object that these are not power-laws in a strict mathematical sense.
-However, our observable $L$ is conceptually different from those studied in related literature since it can take arbitrarily large values (which is an advantage of the scale-free nature of the model) so we can speak directly about its assymptotic behavior.
+However, our observable $L$ is conceptually different from those studied in related literature since it can take arbitrarily large values (which is an advantage of the scale-free nature of the model) so we can speak directly about its asymptotic behavior.
 We conjecture that for every $n\geq 2$ there exist $\lambda_n<0$ and $c_n>0$ such that